Stephen McAllister: Career

-McAllister won the Lytham Trophy in 1983 and turned professional later that year.
-He first played on the European Tour in 1987.
+In 1962, McAllister was born in Paisley.
+He won the Lytham Trophy in 1983 and turned professional later that year.

+McAllister first played on the European Tour in 1987.
 His career year was 1990, when he won his only two European Tour titles, the Atlantic Open and the KLM Dutch Open, and finished nineteenth on the European Tour Order of Merit.

-He also won two non-tour professional tournaments, the 1987 Scottish Masters and the 1988 Toyota Cup.
+McAllister also won two non-tour professional tournaments, the 1987 Scottish Masters and the 1988 Toyota Cup.
 His tour career came to an end in 2000 and he later worked as a golf coach and corporate golf manager.